Gonorrhoea – aka the clap STI

 If you also have chlamydia you’ll be given a combination of antibiotics to treat both STIs.

-There is a strain of the infection that’s become resistant to antibiotics, and in September 2015 it was reported to be ‘sweeping’ across the North of England.
+There is a strain of the infection that has developed antibiotic resistance, and in September 2015 it was reported to be ‘sweeping’ across the North of England.
 With this in mind, it’s important to be really vigilant about safe sex.
-Clever docs across the globe are doing their best to research this new strain but, in the meantime, stock up on condoms. *salutes*
+Clever doctors across the globe are doing their best to research this new strain but, in the meantime, stock up on condoms.

 Using a condom or dental dam every time you have any kind of sex — oral, vaginal, anal and using sex toys — can protect you.
 But they won’t protect you during foreplay.
-As it can spread to your eyes and throat as well as your bits it’s really important to wash hands after any sexual contact.
-We know that’s gotta be the most unsexy thing you can do after sex, but not as much as ‘fessing up to gonorrhea would be later on.
+As you can get gonorrhoea in the eye and throat as well as your bits it’s really important to wash your hands after any sexual contact.
+We know that’s not the sexiest thing you can do after sex, but not as much as ‘fessing up to gonorrhoea would be later on.

 The best way to protect yourself from gonorrhoea (in fact any type of STI) is to limit the number of sexual partners you have and try to ask them about their sexual history – the more partners they’ve had, the higher the risk of infection.